Breathing Easy Inside Your HomeIndoor Air Quality

 Change the filter frequently-that filter keeps your indoor air clean and healthy.

 - Cleanse the Air: Your HVAC system filters the air but, you can take your air cleanliness to the next level with a media air cleaner.
 A media air cleaner is more than just a filter for your HVAC.
 It’s 4-5 inches thick, flexible, and can fit in several areas of your HVAC system: plenums, return air ducts, and furnace air handlers.
-These cleaners reduce allergens, indoor and outdoor pollutants, dander, pollen, mold, mildew, and dust, significantly reducing asthma and allergy problems.
+These cleaners reduce allergens, indoor and outdoor pollutants, significantly reducing asthma and allergy problems.
 Media air cleaners can also reduce your energy costs by lowering air resistance and not straining the air handlers.

 We spend almost 90% of our time indoors, breathing in unknown pollutants, pathogens, and particles.
 Sure, a house plant will help with oxygen levels, but a complete air cleaning system and your HVAC will decontaminate and eliminate so much more in today’s environment.
 With regular maintenance and adding a media air cleaner to your home comfort system, wouldn’t that help you breathe a little easier?